nefarious-kitsune/aow-event-proposal/the-academy.md

 > In battle, ranged troops such as Archers can deal damage to enemy quickly,
 > but they must be protected by melee troops.
 Place your Infantry at front
 > and Archers at the back.'

+*Defeat the enemy without a single Archer killed*

 **[BATTLE]**